-Women in law – Successful, super women
+Women in law – Successful, Super Women

-Juggling a successful career with raising a family is challenging, but with the right support it can be done.
+Juggling a successful career with raising a family is challenging, but with the right support, it can be done.

+We’re proud to have some amazing women in our firm who are mothers working in law and have successful careers.
+As part of our celebration of women in law, we are shining the spotlight on some of the inspiring, pioneering female colleagues at Gordons.
 We’ve spoken with Ambreen Ahmed, a solicitor in the Personal Law department, and Tanzeela Hussain, a property disputes specialist, about how they juggled raising a family whilst managing the demands of being a successful lawyer.

 From a very young age, I had always wanted to qualify as a solicitor, but after graduating from Leeds University with an LLM, it took me quite a while to secure a training contract.
 I then took time out to have a family, but always intended to return to practice as soon as I could.

 At Gordons, I have always found my team to be accommodating of the fact that I had young children when I first started.
 Sometimes it was hard when one of them was ill or the carer couldn’t look after them that day.
 However, as long as I was able to manage my workload, I was given the option of working from home whenever I needed to.
-This was really helpful and meant I could carry on practicing as a solicitor and take care of my children at the same time.
+This was really helpful and meant I could carry on practising as a solicitor and take care of my children at the same time.

 More importantly, I don’t feel that I have been treated any differently by my team because I am a woman and a mother with a young family.
 I really believe I have had the best of both worlds – practising at a reputable firm in an area I really enjoy and taking care of my children.

 I joined Gordons in July 2018, and prior to that, I worked for a firm that could be described as very male-dominated.
 There were certainly not many women in senior positions and the few that were did not have families.